KFUPM-JRCAI/slurm-users-guide/README.md

 - **Job Limits**:
   - **Normal Partition (default)**: 1 job limit per group
   - **RTX3090 Partition**: Groups can submit 1 additional GPU job by specifying this partition
+  - **A6000 Partition**: Groups can submit 1 additional GPU job by specifying this partition

 ## 📖 Documentation